H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 Terms such as consciousness, subconsciousness, prefrontal cortex, pituitary, hippocampus, blood-brain barrier, qualia, and internal self describe functional architectural analogies.
 They do not establish biological consciousness, clinical diagnosis, sentience, or complete neuroscientific equivalence.

+The EEG rhythm interface is likewise an architectural compatibility surface.
+Its use of Delta, Theta, and Beta rhythm labels does not establish clinical EEG analysis, medical monitoring, diagnosis, treatment, biometric profiling, or neuroscientific equivalence.
+It provides a bounded operational interface for compatible rhythm telemetry inside the existing neurobiological-style service topology.

 The value of the metaphor lies in architectural clarity.
 It provides a legible scaffold for explaining how routing, affect, identity, safety, internal reasoning, promotion, and persistence are separated into inspectable components.

 The internal-state sandbox strengthens that clarity.
 It names the reversible internal chamber in which candidate states may be formed without implying that every internal representation is already belief, memory, or action.